ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Summary
 Graphed 2023 data along with SNOTEL data.
 I made an algorithm to remove outliers based on Z score.
 Doesn't work very well. [nooutliers](./figures/outliersno.png)  [outliers](./figures/outliersyes.png)

+Also a silver turkey...

+I can't really think of anything that went so horribly wrong it's funny/interesting.
+I guess just walked right through many signs that said "Leep students only" cause I was not paying attention and went to the water fountain in the building we're not supposed to go to.
+I got many funny looks but I didn't know why so I ignored it.
+Only after Dr. Town told me I realized why.
+My physics classroom was in the same room last year so I am so used to going that way, so I guess I didn't really think twice about it.

 ### Next Steps
 Improve the algorithm to remove outliers.